 The Neighborhood Resource Center needs your support!
 The NRC is a non-profit cultural arts and education organization that relies upon charitable donations from you.

 The NRC is a tax exempt 501(c)(3) organization.
 We are seeking monthly sustainer donors, as well as annual and annual donors.
 The dollars that you donate to the NRC are tax-deductible to the extent allowed by law.

 Many Ways to Give

-1. Donate Online by clicking the “Donate” button.
+1. Donate online by clicking the “Donate” link.
 This will take you to our online form.
 All transactions are secure.
 You can use your credit card.
 Enter into the form the amount you want to give.
 We will mail you a letter of acknowledgement at the mailing address or email you provide.
 Please consider a monthly donation.

 Click here to donate online!